The complete grower’s guide to this killer strain

 The process of water curing is still relatively unused, but an increasing number of growers are switching from the classic glass jar method.
 Water curing is faster and purer and involves dissolving built-up sugars and salts rather than waiting for the plant to break them down.
 The unwanted solids will dissolve in water, but THC and resin glands remain safe because they are insoluble.

-As your buds stay submerged, the process of osmosis is ongoing as the water is becoming saturated with the plants’ sugars and salts.
+As your buds stay submerged, the process of osmosis is ongoing as the water is saturated with the plants’ sugars and salts.
 Experts now believe that changing the water several times a day provides the best results.
-After 3-7 days, the water should be clear which means there are practically no solids left to extract.
+After 3-7 days, you should have clear water, a sign that there are practically no solids left to extract.